GuardianAudits/SolidityLab/encyclopedia-of-solidity-attack-vectors/contract-cannot-accept-ether-dos.md

 By default, smart contracts don't accept Ether.<br>
 For accepting them, there's a need for a `receive` and/or `fallback` function.<br>
 The problem with this contract is the fact it assume that the new king is a EOA (i.e. a Wallet) and can accept Ether.
-However is the next example we can see that the caller isn't a Wallet but instead a smart contract that can't accept Ether.
+However is the next example we can see that the caller isn't a EOA but instead a smart contract that can't accept Ether.
 It will revert if the user's contract look like this :

 ```solidity